 If your product descriptions are dismal, your sales figures will follow suite.
 Why?
 It’s quite simple if you think about it.
-In a brick and mortar shop, an attendant will be able to explain the product’s features, its usefulness, emphasize its quality, etc. On an eCommerce shop, product descriptions perform that function and since there’s no actual rapport with the potential customer, they have to be even more persuasive.
+In a brick and mortar shop, an attendant will be able to explain the product’s features, its usefulness, emphasise its quality, etc. On an eCommerce shop, product descriptions perform that function and since there’s no actual rapport with the potential customer, they have to be even more persuasive.
 Let’s look at a few ways you can write kick-ass descriptions that actually sell.

 Define who you’re talking to

 Business owners tend to get caught up in a “numbers game” when it comes to anything related to eCommerce or online advertising.
 They obsessively count how many visitors they’ve had, how many likes they’ve earned and how many people have shared or commented on their posts, focusing more on the figures and reach, rather than their worth.
 The difficult truth is, most of the time, there are maybe a few thousand people worldwide who are interested in a business’ constant updates and even less actual buyers.
 Find them!
 No, really, find them.
-Understand who they are, what they do, what they like and, most importantly, what they need so you can fulfill that need.
+Understand who they are, what they do, what they like and, most importantly, what they need so you can fulfil that need.

 Defining buyer personas means much more than acquiring demographics on your target audience.
 It extends to understanding them, being able to predict what cultural references they respond to, what movies they like, what affects their shopping habits, etc. Buyer personas offer structured insight about your target audience giving you actionable information.
 The more detailed they are, the more you’ll be able to tailor your content in a way that reaches and motivates your target audience specifically.